yijiano/EE4204-Lab-Demo/README.md

 Develop a TCP-based client-server socket program for transferring a large message.
 Here, the message transmitted from the client to server is read from a large file.
 The message is split into short data-units which are sent by using **stop-and-wait flow control.** Also, a data-unit sent **could be damaged with some error probability.** Verify if the file has been sent completely and correctly by comparing throughput for various sizes of data-units.
 Also, measure the performance for various error probabilities and for the error-free scenario.

 Choose appropriate values for parameters such as data unit size and error probability.
 You can simulare errors according to the frame error probability.
-YOu are free to implement the ARQ in your own way, but with stop-and-wait.
+You are free to implement the ARQ in your own way, but with stop-and-wait.
 For example, you may want to avoid TIMEOUTs and handle retransmissions in some other way (you may want to choose negaive acknowledgement).

 You may also want to simulate errors with a certain probability by generating a random number.
 For example, to simulate error probability 0.1, generate a random number in the range between 0 and 999; if this number falls within the range 0 to 99, then assume there is an error in the data unit received, otherwise there is no error.